cfpb/sbl-project/LOCAL_DEV_COMPOSE.md

 > **NOTE** When running `docker-compose`, you now have the option to use released images by removing the `--build` option in the command

-> If you plan in running compose with the released images, you **MUST* run the `pull_images` script linked below.
+> If you plan on running compose with the released images, you **MUST** run the `pull_images` script linked below.
 This script will pull and properly tag the images that docker-compose is expecting.
 The script will run `docker login` for the CFPB Github Container Registry.

 [Pull Images Script](./dev_setup/pull_images)